8 Ways to Keep the Peace at Family Dinner This Holiday

-How to Prevent Politics From Derailing Your Holiday Dinner
+How to Defuse Political Tension at Your Holiday Dinner

 Getting the family together for holiday dinner can be fun and festive—but it can also be fraught with tension.
 No matter where you fall on the political spectrum, chances are, you’ll find yourself at odds with the views held by some (or all!) of your family members over the holidays.
 These political differences can actually strain your relationships to the point that you begin to dread—or even avoid—getting together for the annual holiday dinner.
 Before things reach that stage, try these simple strategies for defusing political tensions at the holiday dinner table—and even beyond.